petergridge/irrigation_component_V3/README.md

 The provided working test harness gives a sample of LoveLace configuration that uses the Entities card with condions and the Conditions Card to simplify the UI.
 It is self contained with dummy switches and rain sensor that can be used to become familiar with the capabilities of the component.

 ![irrigation|690x469,50%](irrigation.JPG)
-Image 1: With Show configuration enabled, showing all attibutes availble for configuration
+Image 1: Show configuration enabled, displaying all attibutes availble for configuration
 ![irrigation2|690x469,50%](irrigation2.JPG)
-Image 2: With Show configuration disabled, showing only minimal sensor information
+Image 2: Show configuration disabled, displaying only minimal sensor information
 ![irrigation2|690x469,50%](irrigation3.JPG)
 Image 3: While a program is running showing the remaining run time for the Pot Plants zone

-All the inputs of the new platforms are Home Assistant entities for example the start time is provided via a input_datetime entity.
+All the inputs of the platform are Home Assistant entities for example the start time is provided via a input_datetime entity.
 The information is evaluated to trigger the irrigation action according to the inputs provided.

 Watering can occur in an Eco mode where a water/wait/repeat cycle is run to minimise run off by letting water soak as a by using several short watering cycles.
 The wait and repeat configuration is optional if you only want to water for a single lengthy period of time.